 Minister for Finance (Mr. B. Ahern) Bertie Ahern

 Dáil Éireann 416 Written Answers.
-Houses of the Oireachtas Estimate.
+Tax Evasion Penalties.